PDOK/DEPRECATED_mapserver-wms-gdal/README.md

 ### Mapserver

-Mapserver is the platform that will provide the WCS services based on a raster datasource.
+Mapserver is the platform that will provide the WMS services based on a raster datasource.

 ### GDAL